 The Scorpion

-THE SCORPION is an English language magazine of metapolitics
+THE SCORPION was an English language magazine of metapolitics

-and culture which appears once a year, each issue dealing with a
+and culture which appeared roughly yearly, each issue dealing with a

 particular subject (e.g., imperialism, ecology, regionalism) from